Last updated: February 17, 2020

-Angioplasty is the most widely used method of treating blocked blood vessels—it is often carried out during a cardiac catheterization.
-A cardiac catheterization is a procedure that involves threading a long, thin tube, a catheter, through vessel, vein or artery, in the leg or arm into the heart.
+Angioplasty is the most widely used method of treating blocked blood vessels.
+This method is often carried out during cardiac catheterization, a procedure that involves threading a long, thin tube, a catheter, through vessel, vein or artery, in the leg or arm into the heart.

 Once the catheter is threaded, different procedures can be done to diagnose or treat heart disease.
 A dye may be injected through the catheter for imaging, and electrical impulses may be used to study irregular heartbeats.

 In the case of angioplasty, a tiny balloon is inflated inside the artery to open up the vessel at the point of blockage.
 A stent is often placed to keep the artery open upon removal of the catheter.

 Angioplasty may be a recommendation for patients with certain heart conditions, such as atherosclerosis, the build-up of fats and other substances on the walls of the artery.